vibbits/training-material/topics/python-programming/tutorials/10_functions/tutorial.md

 title: 10 Functions

 questions:
-- How to re-use the same bit of code over and over
+- How to re-use the same bit of code without the need of copying it over and over?
 objectives:
-- Define and make functions
+- Define, make and recall functions in Python.
+- Understand the importance and know how to properly document functions.
+- Deal with a variable number of arguments that serve as input in a function.
+- Use default arguments in a function.
-time_estimation: 20m
+time_estimation: 35m
 key_points:
-- Define and make functions
+- We learned to create functions and recall them at any point within an analysis.
+- We know how to make flexible functions in its inputs with defaults and variable number of arguments.
 contributors:
 - tmuylder